samuelcardillo/abcpolymer/README.md

 ## ABC Polymer

-**The Regular Edition is not published but will be during next weeks**
+**The Regular Edition is not yet published but will be during next weeks**

-### What is the ABC Polymer ?
+### What is ABC Polymer ?

-ABC Polymer mean "Application BaseCode for Polymer".
-It give you the possibility to start a project on a neat base using technologies such as NodeJS (*Express.JS, Socket.IO & Passport/JWToken*) and Polymer (*Polymer Starter Kit*).
-The ABC is available in two edition : the *Express edition* and the *Regular edition*, both are completely open-source and their use depend of which architecture you want your project on.
+ABC Polymer stands for "Application BaseCode for Polymer".
+It makes it possible to start a project on a neat base using technologies such as NodeJS (*Express.JS, Socket.IO & Passport/JWToken*) and Polymer (*Polymer Starter Kit*).
+ABC is available in two editions : the *Express edition* and the *Regular edition*, both are completely open-source and their use depend on which architecture you want to build your project on.

-### What this edition contain ?
+### What does this edition contain ?

-The *Express edition* run entierly under the *EXPRESS.JS* server which make possible the use of secured authentification (such as *Passport.JS*) while the *Regular edition* is for people who want to run their website under existant web servers (*MAMP, WAMP, ...*) and use tokens for the authentification system.
+The *Express edition* runs entierly under the *EXPRESS.JS* server which make it possible to use secured authentification (such as *Passport.JS*) while the *Regular edition* is for people who want to run their website under existant web servers (*MAMP, WAMP, ...*) and use tokens for the authentification system.

-**Both edition have two versions : one using MongoDB and one using MySQL for the database.**
+**Both editions have two versions : one using MongoDB and one using MySQL for the database.**

 ### And for the future... ?